underlost/UnderTasker/README.md

 ## Example

 To see it in action, visit the [**UnderTasker**](http://tyler.codes/UnderTasker) site.
 To view the source, or to clone the git repo, check out [https://github.com/underlost/UnderTasker](https://github.com/underlost/UnderTasker).
 I also built [**tyler.codes**](http://tyler.codes/) [(source)](https://github.com/underlost/underlost.github.io) and [**underlost.net**](http://underlost.net/) [(source)](https://github.com/underlost/underlost.net) with UnderTasker.
+I continue to use UnderTasker for various client projects as well.

 ## Support

 If you&#39;re not sure what this is, it’s probably not for you.
 UnderTasker is provided as is, and I can not assist in helping you get it setup beyond what's written in these docs.
-Your best bet is to first go read up on [Gulp](http://gulpjs.com/), then come back here.
+Your best bet is to first go read up on [Gulp](http://gulpjs.com/).
 If you believe you’ve encountered a bug, feel free to open an [issue on Github](https://github.com/underlost/UnderTasker/issues).

+## Changes

+For updates and changes to this project, please refer to [changelog.md](https://github.com/underlost/UnderTasker/blob/master/changelog.md).

+## Roadmap & Features Requests

+UnderTasker is built as is, for my use.
+Feature requests will be considered, but if you'd like to make any changes or add new features, I'd suggest just forking the repo.

+That being said, below are some of the updates that I'll be focusing on  for future releases:

+* Better AWS support, including invalidating Cloudfront caches.
+* Heroku Support
+* WordPress/CMS integrations.
+Often times I'll modify UnderTasker to work with WordPress theme development.
+I'd like to eventually modify the UnderTasker workflow to generate a gulpfile.js and directory structure based on project type.

 ## License

 UnderTasker is released under the [MIT License](https://github.com/underlost/UnderTasker/blob/master/LICENSE).

-## Changes
-For updates and changes to this project, please refer to [changelog.md](https://github.com/underlost/UnderTasker/blob/master/changelog.md).